 The hardest working man in a church should be the pastor.

-If God has called you to pastor, then he has called you to a life of hard work.
+If God has called you to the pastorate, then He has called you to a life of hard work.
 Thus, it follows that pastors should be willing and eager to learn how to become more effective communicators of God’s Word.

 Legal Training & Preaching